NNPDF/nnpdf/doc/sphinx/source/vp/customplots.rst

 module.
 A different style file can be passed using the ``--style`` flag of ``validphys`` (and other applications derived from  ``reportengine``).
-Note that the styles don't compose and therefore it is advised to copy the default stylsheet and modify it as needed.
+Note that the styles don't compose and therefore it is advised to copy the default stylesheet and modify it as needed.

 Note that several options haven't been chosen at random.
 For example the first few entries in the color cycle are colorblind friendly and such that colors